ryantd42/NY-Legislative-Git/2023/S6874A-2023/bill.md

   ___________

- Introduced  by  Sen.  MYRIE  -- read twice and ordered printed, and when printed to be committed to the Committee on Elections
+ Introduced  by  Sen.  MYRIE  -- read twice and ordered printed, and when printed to be committed to the Committee  on  Elections  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the election law and the state finance law, in relation to making technical corrections  regarding  the  public  financing  of elections;  and to repeal certain provisions of part ZZZ of chapter 58 of the laws of 2020 amending the state finance law relating to  estab- lishing the New York state campaign finance fund, in relation thereto

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivisions 1, 11, 13, and 19 of section 14-200-a  of  the
  election  law,  as  added  by section 4 of part ZZZ of chapter 58 of the laws of 2020, are amended to read as follows:
   1. "authorized committee" means the single political committee  desig- nated  by  a candidate pursuant to [these recommendations] THIS TITLE to receive contributions and make expenditures in  support  of  the  candi- date's campaign for such election.
-  11. (a) "matchable contribution" means a contribution  not  less  than five  dollars  and  not  more  than  AN  AGGREGATE  OF two hundred fifty dollars[, for a candidate for public office to be voted on by the voters of the entire state or for nomination to any such office, a contribution for any covered elections held in the same election  cycle,  made  by  a natural  person  who is a resident in the state of New York to a partic- ipating candidate, and for a candidate for election to the state  assem- bly or state senate or for nomination to any such office, a contribution for  any  covered  elections  held in the same election cycle, made by a natural person who is also a resident of such state  assembly  or  state senate  district  from  which  such  candidate  is seeking nomination or election,] PER UNIQUE CONTRIBUTOR, MADE TO A PARTICIPATING CANDIDATE FOR ANY COVERED ELECTION HELD IN THE SAME  ELECTION  CYCLE,  that  has  been reported  in  full  to  the  PCFB in accordance with sections 14-102 and 14-104 of this article by the candidate's  authorized  committee  [and],
+  11.  (a)  "matchable  contribution" means a contribution not less than five dollars and not  more  than  AN  AGGREGATE  OF  two  hundred  fifty dollars[, for a candidate for public office to be voted on by the voters of the entire state or for nomination to any such office, a contribution for  any  covered  elections  held in the same election cycle, made by a natural person who is a resident in the state of New York to  a  partic- ipating  candidate, and for a candidate for election to the state assem- bly or state senate or for nomination to any such office, a contribution for any covered elections held in the same election  cycle,  made  by  a natural  person  who  is also a resident of such state assembly or state senate district from which  such  candidate  is  seeking  nomination  or election,] PER UNIQUE CONTRIBUTOR, MADE TO A PARTICIPATING CANDIDATE FOR ANY  COVERED  ELECTION  HELD  IN  THE SAME ELECTION CYCLE, that has been

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03149-02-3
+  LBD03149-03-3
- S. 6874  2
+ S. 6874--A  2

- has  been  contributed  on  or before the day of the applicable primary, general, runoff, or special election, AND: (I) IS FOR  A  CANDIDATE  FOR PUBLIC  OFFICE  TO  BE VOTED ON BY THE VOTERS OF THE ENTIRE STATE OR FOR NOMINATION TO ANY SUCH OFFICE, AND HAS BEEN MADE BY A NATURAL PERSON WHO IS  A  RESIDENT IN THE STATE OF NEW YORK; OR (II) IS FOR A CANDIDATE FOR ELECTION TO THE STATE ASSEMBLY OR STATE SENATE OR FOR NOMINATION TO  ANY
+ reported in full to the PCFB in  accordance  with  sections  14-102  and 14-104  of  this  article by the candidate's authorized committee [and], has been contributed on or before the day  of  the  applicable  primary, general,  runoff,  or  special election, AND: (I) IS FOR A CANDIDATE FOR PUBLIC OFFICE TO BE VOTED ON BY THE VOTERS OF THE ENTIRE  STATE  OR  FOR NOMINATION TO ANY SUCH OFFICE, AND HAS BEEN MADE BY A NATURAL PERSON WHO IS  A  RESIDENT IN THE STATE OF NEW YORK; OR (II) IS FOR A CANDIDATE FOR ELECTION TO THE STATE ASSEMBLY OR STATE SENATE OR FOR NOMINATION TO  ANY